What is Reactive Attachment Disorder?

 ~Does not use crying appropriately to get someone to address needs

-~Often does not settle when needs are met by Mom
+~Often does not settle when Mom meets needs

 ~Overreacts or often startles to touch, sound, and/or light